taiseen/add-location-react-app/README.md

     - (for temporary stored data like : array of object)

 * connect to FireBase DB
+* using of tost effect for notifications
+* using of tool-tip effect for button hover

 ## Project is created by React `Yarn`